revaturelabs/interviewquestions/Bigdata.md

 ---

-74. In Kafka, have you dealt with subscriber programs or consumer programs?
+74. In Kafka, have you deal with subscriber programs or consumer programs?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)